Be good. Have fun. Treat others as you would like to be treated.

 Its easy to find a good looking girl, and its still relatively easy to find one that enjoys keeping fit and is good at sport.
 Then it gets tougher...

-Capability and independence: Jewish families are often close, and this so often means that these 2 criteria are extremely rare to come by in a Jewish woman.
+Capability and independence: Jewish families are often close and loving, and this sometimes means that these 2 criteria are rare to come by in a Jewish woman.
 JPs feigning independence are a dime a dozen.
 As soon as you get to know them it transpires that the've been sheltered their whole life and daddy has sponsored the apartment, the car or the jewelry or everything.
+Nothing wrong with being privileged and well supported, but I know I am looking for a woman who both prefers her independence and has earned it.

 Really though, its capability that is vital.
 If a woman is capable, is honest and doesn't pretend to be completely independent, I would happily settle for that!
 However, independence is more often than not the best indicator of capability.
 Capability allows a woman to excel in any area, and most people with any reasonable success will most likely prefer to live with financial independence.

 I'm not looking to appeal to everybody, it only takes one.
-I would rather be specific and happy than settle for mediocrity.
+I would rather be specific and happy.